si618/dapr-on-fhir/README.md

 ### Microservices

-- `AdtService` - Simulated patient administration system for admitting or discharging patients to a hospital
+- `AdtService` - Simulated patient administration system for admitting/discharging patients to/from hospital
 - `LabService` - Simulated laboratory system for requesting and returning pathology results
-- `AlertService` - Service for generating events when adverse pathology results occur
+- `AlertService` - Publishes events when adverse pathology results are returned

 ### Applications